Custom Sword Maker is a skilled, all-around craftsman (blacksmith, woodworker, leatherworker) who makes swords and other types of weapons.

-Gunter Lobach did a great jo explaining everything all the way from the start.
+Gunter Lobach did a great job explaining everything all the way from the start.
 So if you’re a fan of Damascus steel, this book is one of the bladesmithing books you need to read.

 Forging Damascus Steel Knives for Beginners by Ernst G. Siebeneicher-Hellwig

 Forging Damascus Steel Knives is like a notebook with lots of pictures.
-The instructions are clear and easy to follow; however, it doesn’t have enough details for a beginner to create his/her first blade.
+The instructions are clear and easy to follow; however, it doesn’t have enough details for a beginner to create their first blade.
 More experienced crafters will enjoy reading this book.
 We suggest that you buy the Damascus Steel: Theory and Practice by Gunther Lobach before getting this one.

 Forged a Guide to Becoming a Blacksmith by Liam Hoffman

 This book was written by a Forged in Fire champion Liam Hoffman.
-It’s a fantastic book for beginners, who wants to explore the art of blacksmithing.
+It’s a fantastic book for beginners, who want to explore the art of blacksmithing.
 Liam covers important aspects of this craft, like what you need to start, how much it costs, why something is needed or not needed, and everything in between.
 One of the interesting points in this book is that you don’t need expensive equipment to start and that sometimes less is enough.

 Let us know down in the comments, which book you like the most and if we missed any.

 Becoming a custom sword maker – swordsmithing schools and classes